DalminPai/DY_study/README.md

 # DY_study
 DY analysis with 2016 dataset<br>
 Warning: Macros have to be used with a proper ntuple.
-Please check setup of the ntuple first.<br>
+Please check setup of the ntuple first.
-Warning: Usage may be outdated.
-It should be updated later.

 	git clone https://DalminPai@github.com/DalminPai/DY_study.git